The best hotels in Bavarian Alps

 Murnau's Seefeld quarter on the south edge of Staffelsee is equally good.
 Gabriele Münter lived and painted here, the Münter-Haus on Kottmüllerallee is a 10-minute walk from Alpenhof Murnau, and the lake turns gold at sunset in a way that feels genuinely unfair.
 It's also 75 minutes by regional train from Munich, which means fewer overnight trippers than Garmisch.

-Bavarian Alps's best neighborhoods
+Bavarian Alps's best hotel regions

 The Bavarian Alps break into four distinct zones, each with a totally different personality.
 Prioritize Garmisch-Partenkirchen or Füssen if it's your first trip. they're the most connected, with the best mix of prices and access to the big sights.